serverless/event-gateway/README.md

 ## Quick Start

-The easiest way to get started with the Event Gateway is using the [Serverless framework](https://serverless.com).
+The easiest way to get started with the Event Gateway is using the [Serverless Framework](https://serverless.com).
 The framework is setup to automatically download and install the Event Gateway during development of a serverless service.

-Check out **[event-gateway example app](https://github.com/serverless/event-gateway-example)** for a walkthrough of using the Event Gateway locally.
+Check out **[Event Gateway Example Application](https://github.com/serverless/event-gateway-example)** for a walkthrough of using the Event Gateway locally.

-If you want to install and develop with the Event Gateway without the framework, [instructions can be found here](./docs/developing.md).
+If you want to install and develop with the Event Gateway without the Serverless Framework, [instructions can be found here](./docs/developing.md).

 ## Motivation